Category Archives: probiotics

 Colic And Probiotics

-Recently I wrote a post about gut health and allergies.
-In that post I mentioned a study that was done in Sweden which seems to highlight the benefits of having a diverse bacterial eco-system in the gut to help protect against future allergies and conditions, including eczema.
+Previously, I wrote a post about gut health and allergies.
+In that post, I mentioned a study conducted in Sweden highlighting the benefits of having a diverse bacterial ecosystem in the gut to help protect against future allergies and conditions, including eczema.

-I know many mothers add higher levels of probiotic foods to their diet in order to help their own immune systems be as strong as possible.
-I also know some mothers who have used liquid probiotics and put it on their nipples just before breast feeding in order to help the infant get some beneficial effect.
-If you feel it would be beneficial to add probiotics to the diet of your infant child it's important to let your health care professional know.
-If you are working with a lactation specialist let them know as well.
+I know many mothers add higher levels of probiotic foods to their diet to help their immune systems be as strong as possible.
+I also know some mothers who have used liquid probiotics and put it on their nipples just before breastfeeding to help the infant get some beneficial effect.
+If you feel it would be beneficial to add probiotics to the diet of your infant child, it's important to let your healthcare professional know.
+If you are working with a lactation specialist, let them know as well.

 Klebsiella study: http://www.ei-resource.org/news/irritable-bowel-syndrome-news/klebsiella-bacteria-linked-to-infant-colic-and-irritable-bowel-syndrome/